ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 * `Property <~ Property` binds the _destination_ property to the latest values the _source_ property.

+When bridging to Objective C code (like UIKit or AppKit), `DynamicProperty` can be used to wrap a `dynamic` property using Key-Value-Coding and Key-Value-Observing. `DynamicProperty` should only be used when KVO/KVC is required by the API used (e.g. `NSOperation`), `MutableProperty` should be preferred whenever possible!

 <!-- TODO: Remove Subject?
 Or write about Signal.pipe as a replacement of subject? -->
 ### Subjects